alanjones2/Alan-Jones-article-code/Wikitable/draft2.md

 It's fairly clear, the races have nice little flags by them so we can see where they were and the drivers too have their nationality indicated.

-The final position of each driver is indicated for each race and each cell is color coded depending on the pariticualr outcome for that driver and along with the colour coding a symbol may be added to the finishing position.
-So, for example, in the Italian grand prix, Lewis Hamilton came second (indicated by the silver color and the number 2 in the cell) but the cell also contains a 'P' and an 'F' to indicte that he started in pole position and also managed the fastest lap.
+The final position of each driver is indicated for each race and each cell is color coded depending on the pariticular outcome for that driver and along with the colour coding a symbol may be added to the finishing position.
+So, for example, in the Italian grand prix, Lewis Hamilton came second (indicated by the silver color and the number 2 in the cell) but the cell also contains a 'P' and an 'F' to indicte that he started in pole position and also drove the fastest lap.

 It all make sense to the reader but will be confusing when analysing it programatically.